dmontagu/postgis-exploration/README.md

 * Brighter green indicates lower elevation
   * Apparently `ST_AsPNG(ST_ColorMap(...))`
   converted lower elevations to brighter pixel values.
-* The large oval actually represents a 1km-diameter circle in which the visiblity region has been computed.
+* The large oval actually represents a 1km-diameter circle in which the visibility region has been computed.
   * (The ovalness of this circle is due to distortion in the projection.)
 * The blue sections are the result of the visibility-region computation implemented in [sql/line_of_sight/line_of_sight.sql](sql/line_of_sight/line_of_sight.sql).